 In fact, since COVID-19 began, 10% of surveyed U.S. parents with children under 18 have purchased or increased their life insurance and 8% have made or updated their will.

-To us, that indicates that millions of parents have somehow found the time to work on their estate plans in a pretty short time, despite being swamped with Zoom calls and screaming toddlers.
+To us, that indicates that millions of parents have somehow found the time to work on their estate plans in a pretty short time, despite being swamped with Zoom calls and screaming toddlers and struggling to actually savor time with their families.

 This is something that so many parents put off for so long—we’ve spoken to plenty of customers who’ve put off life insurance for a year or more before finally applying and getting it off their to-do lists!